supercharge/docs/installation.md

 ## System Requirements
 The Supercharge framework has some system requirements.
-Ensure that your system has `Node.js` and `NPM` installed and runs at least Node.js `>= 8.0.0`.
+Ensure that your system has the following dependencies installed:

+- Node.js `>= 8.9.0`
+- NPM or Yarn for package management

 Version managers like [n](https://github.com/tj/n) or [nvm](https://github.com/creationix/nvm) help you to install and manage different Node.js versions on your machine.